shibam17/todolist/README.md

     <script src="./app.js"></script>
   </body>
   ```
-  ^ In the above code I have used an icon for a down arrow to activate display the drop-down option of sorting the list.
+  ^ In the above code, we have used an icon for a down arrow to activate display the drop-down option of sorting the list.
 We have completed HTML part successfully.😍😍

 ## The CSS file